-Thesis Project Proposal
+Thesis Project Prospectus

-The Thesis Project Proposal is a condensed version of what the student anticipates the final thesis project to be.
+The Thesis Project Prospectus is a condensed version of what the student anticipates the final thesis project to be.
 The document is completed during DMIN 830 and is the document submitted to the DMIN office to help secure a faculty mentor for the candidacy stage.
-If done well, the proposal will be the base from which the full thesis project can be produced.14
+If done well, the prospectus will be the base from which the full thesis project can be produced.

-Standards for the Thesis Project Proposal15
+Standards for the Thesis Project Prospectus